uclapi/uclapi/README.md

 ### Give it a go!
 If those commands work you should be able to navigate to `http://localhost:8000/dashboard` in your browser, which will let you log in via Fake Shibboleth running on `http://localhost:8001`.
 If so, then you're up and running!

+## Testing
+We're an amazing project, so obviously we have tests :sparkles:
+Make sure you have the requirements installed in your virtual environment, and then run:
+`python manage.py test --testrunner 'roombookings.custom_test_runner.NoDbTestRunner'`